makeyourownmaker/ParametricWeatherModel/README.md

 <img src="figures/result.19.png" align="center" />

-The plots are as follows:
+The plots are in order from left to right and top to bottom:

 | Variable | Description                       |
 |----------|-----------------------------------|